What to do if…

 What can wait

-• You do not need to book your whole trip right now.
+- You do not need to explain your whole itinerary unless staff asks for more information.

 Important reassurance